arthi2900/app1/docs/prd.md

 - Students can only view their own reports
 - School name, address, and code displayed on report header

-#### 4.2.5 Search and Filter\n- All user lists, question banks, exams, and reports are automatically filtered by school
+#### 4.2.5 Search and Filter
+- All user lists, question banks, exams, and reports are automatically filtered by school and role-based visibility rules
-- Search functionality respects school-based isolation
+- Search functionality respects school-based isolation and role permissions
-- Dropdown lists and selection options show only school-relevant data
+- Dropdown lists and selection options show only school-relevant and role-appropriate data

 ### 4.3 School Group Interconnection
-- All users within same school are interconnected
-- Principal oversees all teachers and students in their school
+- All users within same school are interconnected based on role-specific visibility\n- Principal oversees all teachers and students in their school
-- Teachers can view student lists and performance within their school
+- Teachers can view student lists and performance within their school (but not Principal or other teachers)
-- Students can see classmates and school-specific information
-- Communication and notifications are school-scoped
+- Students can only access their own information\n- Communication and notifications are school-scoped and role-appropriate

 ## 5. Key Features